My Main Page with Links to My Other

 The U.N. receives gentler treatment

 from the author.
-She claims that many of its problems stem from the policies of
+She claims that many its problems stem from the policies of

-member nations.
-She fails to note that the U.N. is often a democracy of dictators.
+member nations, failing to note that the U.N. is a democracy of dictators.

 Nongovernmental organizations (NGOs)